-Latest edition: October 2014 (In French With English Subs.)Tweet
+Latest edition: November 2014 (In French with English Subtitles)Tweet

 First aired: November 27, 2014.